Say polpette, Italian polpette 🙂

 I’m saying that after I have rounded myself with extra 20 kg.
 It was not her fault… I simply couldn’t resist her food.
 Even when I was full, I would find the space for that extra bite. 🙂

-Being one that loves food, weather we talk about cooking it or eating it, I have immersed myself in the world of Italian cuisine.
+Being one that loves food, whether we talk about cooking it or eating it, I have immersed myself in the world of Italian cuisine.

 Today I want to share with you my recipe for Italian Polpette.

-For my basic Italian polpette recipe I’m using:
+For my basic Italian polpette (meatballs) recipe I’m using:

 - 500 grams of ground meat (you can use a mix of pork and beef, or if you eat lean meat, then turkey is a good choice)